 Team Secret has a very strong showing in numerous esports competitions, including but not limited to Dota 2, League of Legends, and Rainbow 6: Siege.
 Secret has amassed $12,314,677.66 in winnings across 296 tournaments, and while they are strong contenders in every competitive season, the organization as a whole has not been able to win the most distinctive achievements in its chosen esports games.

-Team Secret has competed in eight International events and has been fairly well-represented in League of Legends, albeit not at the same level as the Dota 2 team.
-As a professional esports organization, though, Secret is still missing some notable titles, such as Starcraft Overwatch, and Hearthstone.
+Team Secret has competed in eight The International events and has been fairly well-represented in League of Legends, albeit not at the same level as the Dota 2 team.
+As a professional esports organization, though, Secret is still missing from some notable titles, such as Starcraft and Overwatch, and Hearthstone.

 #8 Paris Saint-Germain Esports